 Research and consultations show that many new Canadians (Canadian citizens who have been in Canada for less than 10 years) face barriers to exercising their right to vote in a federal election.

 Many new Canadians are not fluent in English or French, which can make finding and understanding election information more difficult.
 They are less likely to know if they are registered to vote.
 They are also more likely to say that they did not receive a voter information card and to assume that they could not vote.

 Elections Canada is working hard to make the electoral process and materials more accessible to new Canadians.
 Elections Canada is working with national and regional organizations to share our information campaign with new Canadians and those who may need services in languages other than English or French.
 As part of election worker recruitment, returning officers contact official-language minority organizations in their electoral district to seek applicants.

 - Chinese (traditional)

 - Farsi (Persian)

-Interpretation services: We offer interpretation services at all of our more than 500 Elections Canada offices open during a general election, including our Vote On Campus offices.
-Our over-the-phone service covers more than 100 languages.
+Interpretation services: Interpretation services were offered at all of our more than 500 Elections Canada offices open during the federal election, including our Vote On Campus offices.
+Our over-the-phone service covered more than 100 languages.

 - Increasing election awareness;